akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

    csv_category_export
    csv_family_export

 The name of the file is the **daemon identifier**.
 Make it simple and use only integer numbers.
+Once their configuration files are created, you can manipulate these daemons through our tool called `partners_systemctl` as you would do with `systemctl`:

 .. code-block:: bash
    :linenos: